Description

 Data analysis from the PCQS-60 may include:

 Scoring: The questions are rated on a Likert scale, where children evaluate their quality of life in different domains.
-Higher scores indicate better quality of life.
+Higher scores Perceived Child Quality of Life Scale [PCQS-60]

 References